Are There Natural or Organic Hair Fiber Products Available?

 What makes a hair fiber formula truly natural?

 A truly natural hair fiber formula contains only plant-based fibers, mineral-based pigments for color, and nothing else.
 No synthetic binders, no silicone agents, no chemical preservatives.
-The benchmark is a fully transparent, short ingredient list with every component sourced from nature.
+The benchmark is a short, fully transparent ingredient list with every component sourced from nature.
+Three ingredients is the cleanest standard in the category.

 Are cotton hair fibers better than keratin hair fibers?